mk6502/vowpal_wabbit_docker/README.md

 # Vowpal Wabbit Docker Image #

-Vowpal Wabbit compiled using Clang.
+Vowpal Wabbit as a Docker image.
+Uses Alpine by default.
+Ubuntu is available in a branch.

 # Example #